PRATIKK0709/DiscordTokenChecker/README.md

 The provided Python script checks the validity of Discord access tokens by making requests to the Discord API.
 It reads tokens from a file, sends requests to the Discord API to verify each token, and logs the results.
 Valid tokens are saved to a JSON file, and logs are recorded in a separate log file.
 The script provides a basic way to assess the validity of Discord tokens and manage the results.

-- Valid tokens will be saved to `valid_tokens.json`, and logs will be written to `token_checker.log`.

 ## Configuration